w-A-L-L-e/sdl-3d-engine/README.md

 The torus has over 1000 triangles.
 Ofcourse it peanuts to what you can do when using OpenGL or Volkan.
 Still it's already way better than what was possible on my pentium in the 90's in turbo pascal ;).

+Title screen that also shows a menu with alpha blending:
 ![Menu screen](screens/3dlogo.png?raw=true "Simple logo drawn in 3d")

+Torus generated as rotation object and rendered with shading (+1000 triangles here).
 ![Torus](screens/torus.png?raw=true "Torus with backface culling and shading with normals")

+Glass generated as rotation object and rendered using triangle lines
 ![Glass](screens/rotation_generated_glass.png?raw=true "Glass generated as rotation object, rendered with hollow triangles")

 # TODOS / Work in progress